-Risk Assessment of Potential Effects Upon Polar Bears from a Large Oil Spill in the Beaufort Sea of a large oil spill occurring in the Beaufort Sea; (2) the probability of that oil spill impacting coastal polar bear habitat; (3) the probability of polar bears being in the area and coming into contact with that large oil spill; and (4) the number of polar bears that could potentially be impacted by the spill.
+Risk Assessment of Potential Effects Upon Polar Bears from a Large Oil Spill in the Beaufort Sea

+In this section, we qualitatively assess the likelihood that polar bear populations on the North Slope may be affected by large oil spills.
+We considered: (1) the probability of a large oil spill occurring in the Beaufort Sea; (2) the probability of that oil spill impacting coastal polar bear habitat; (3) the probability of polar bears being in the area and coming into contact with that large oil spill; and (4) the number of polar bears that could potentially be impacted by the spill.
 Although most of the information in this evaluation is qualitative, the probability of all factors occurring sequentially in a manner that impacts polar bears in the Beaufort Sea is low.
 Since walruses are not often found in the Beaufort Sea, and there is little information available regarding the potential effects of an oil spill upon walruses, this analysis emphasizes polar bears.